ibm-cloud-docs/solution-tutorials/computer-vision-powerai-inprogress.md

 2. Obtain your [IBM Cloud API key](https://{DomainName}/iam/apikeys) and save the key for future reference.
 3. If you don't have an SSH key on your local machine, [refer to these instructions for creating a key](/docs/vpc?topic=vpc-ssh-keys).
 By default, the private key is found at `$HOME/.ssh/id_rsa`.
 [Upload your public SSH key](https://{DomainName}/vpc/compute/sshKeys) to IBM Cloud and save the UUID for future reference.

+## Deploy a PowerAI Vision Trial
+{: #deploy_powerai_vision}
+In this section, you will provision a PowerAI vision Trial service.
+Once successfully provisioned, the result is a VPC, subnet and a VSI where PowerAI Vision trial is pre-installed.

+1. Create [PowerAI vision trial](https://{DomainName}/catalog/services/powerai) service from the [{{site.data.keyword.Bluemix}} catalog](https://{DomainName}/catalog).
+2. Click on **Create** to provision
+   * a VPC
+   * a backend subnet
+   * VM within the backend subnet in VPC (particular region and availability zone (AZ))
+   * Floating IP (FIP) address on the public Internet for the back-end subnet. _Temporarily attached to train the model._
+   * Security group with a rule that allows ingress traffic on port 22 (for SSH)

+## Train and deploy a deep learning model
+{: #train_deploy_dl_model}
+In this section, you will train, deploy a deep learning model and expose it as an API
+1. Access the application via the Floating IP of the backend subnet and login with the credentials provided.
+Click **Get started**.
+2. Click **Create new data set** and give it a name
+   - Click on the data set tile.
+   - Select a sample data set.
+3.

 ## Create VPC and other resources with Schematics
 {: #vpc_schematics}